Assembling your own hanging basket with flowers and plants that match your style can be a satisfying experience.

 Ferns are some of the most popular shade-loving plants for hanging baskets.

-Given the proper care and length of growing season, ferns will grow to be large and busy — making them stand out in a hanging basket.
+Given the proper care and length of the growing season, ferns will grow to be large and busy — making them stand out in a hanging basket.

 Since they’ll grow to be large, make sure that you choose hanging basket companions that will be able to fend for their own.
 Typically, ferns are grown by themselves in hanging baskets.